 We know that good skin care is important to maintaining our youthful appearance.
-Part of that maintenance involves exfoliation of the top layers of dead skin cells through two different processes.
-Both work well when done properly but can cause further damage if done to often or to vigorously.
-But done correctly you can see amazing results.
+Part of that maintenance involves the exfoliation of your top layers of dead skin cells through two different processes: Chemical or mechanical exfoliation.
+Which is best?

 - Your makeup (if done in the morning) will apply smoother

-- You may have more even skin tone
+- Skin tone may appear more even

 Do I have your attention now?
 Then let’s get to it.

-*I personally had terrible skin that was dry, leathery to the touch and wrinkled after years of sun worshipping.
+I personally had terrible skin that was dry, leathery to the touch and wrinkled after years of sun worshipping.
 I laid out with baby oil on my face and body and Sun-In in my hair.
-Needless to say my skin took a beating and at age 40, I found myself looking in the mirror and hating what I saw.
+Needless to say, my skin took a beating and at age 40, I found myself looking in the mirror and hating what I saw.
 I felt old and much like one of those shrunken heads on the Jungle ride at Disneyland.
 NOT a good look.

-- Dermaplaning – Dermaplaning is an effective exfoliating treatment in which a doctor or esthetician uses a surgical scalpel to gently scrape off any dead skin cells on the surface of your skin and (along with the peach fuzz on your face).
+- Dermaplaning is an effective exfoliating treatment in which a doctor or esthetician uses a surgical scalpel to gently scrape off any dead skin cells on the surface of your skin and (along with the peach fuzz on your face).
 Are you wondering “Why?
 Is this necessary?
 Should I just shave?”
 The layers of dead skin (or cornflakes as I refer to them) and tiny hairs can make your complexion appear dull, flaky, and can even cause breakouts due to clogged pores or hair follicles.

 Sounds like shaving right?
 Not exactly.
-Shaving does remove that top layer of dead skin with the hair, but there is a different level of exfoliation with this process.
-There are different levels of how deep the technician will plane the skin and unlike other forms of exfoliation, this can only be done every two weeks.
+Shaving removes that top layer of dead skin with the hair, but there is a different level of exfoliation with this process.
+A technician will plane the skin in different levels of depth and unlike other forms of exfoliation, this can only be done every two weeks.
 Cost is typically between $75 – 150

 How often should you exfoliate: